industrial-edge/mounting-an-nfs-share-to-ied/README.md

 ### Overview

-This is a tutorial on how to connect an NFS shared folder located on a server to a Industrial Edge Device and use it as a volume for Docker container.
+This is a tutorial on how to use a Network File System protocol (NFS for short) to connect a shared folder located on a server to a Industrial Edge Device and use it as a volume for Docker container.

-Network File System (NFS) is a file system protocol allowing a user on a client computer to access files over a network like a local storage.
+Network File System is a file system protocol allowing a user on a client computer to access files over a network like a local storage.

 This application example uses OpenSSH-server image made by LinuxServer.io.
 More info can be found at the following website: [OpenSSH-server website](https://hub.docker.com/r/linuxserver/openssh-server).